 Mushrooms contain good-for-your-bladder selenium, and, like us, they produce vitamin D when exposed to sunlight.
 Oyster mushrooms are a good source of iron.
 Mushrooms are also great protein sources, fiber, B vitamins (especially niacin), vitamin C, calcium, minerals, and selenium.
 They also contain antioxidants unique to mushrooms, such as ergothioneine, which according to studies, is a highly potent antioxidant.

 Some call it one of the most powerful plant foods on the planet.
 There’s some evidence it may help reduce your risk of heart disease, cancer, stroke, and diabetes.
 That’s quite a tall order for a tiny seed that’s been around for centuries!

 - Omega-3 essential fatty acids, “good” fats that have been shown to have heart-healthy effects.
 Each tablespoon of ground flaxseed contains about 1.8 grams of plant omega-3s.

 - Lignans, which have both plant estrogen and antioxidant qualities.
 Flaxseed contains 75-800 times more lignans than other plant foods.

-- Fiber – flax seed contains both the soluble and insoluble types.
+- Fiber-flax seed contains both soluble and insoluble types.

-Figs are high in fiber and a good source of several essential minerals, including magnesium, manganese, calcium (which promotes bone density), copper, and potassium (which helps lower blood pressure), as well as vitamins, principally K and B6.
+Figs are high in fiber and a good source of several essential minerals, including magnesium, manganese, calcium (which promotes bone density), copper, and potassium (which helps lower blood pressure), and vitamins, principally K and B6.